nstamatelopoulos/OCP-disconnected-wrapper/README.md

 - Pull-Secret and SSH key-pair:

 The pull-secret path need to be provided upon running the installation of the registry the first time or by using the --init flag.
-The SSH public key you will provide will be used to login to the registry node after installation and will be injected in the cluster nodes if cluster is created.
+The SSH public key you will provide will be used to login to the registry node after installation.
 An interactive shell with ask for the paths and will save them under the project directory in a file named "initData.json".
 The --init flag is more usefull to overwrite any credentials in case the pull-secret or the key-pair are lost for example but can be used for any relevant reason.